eladkehat/lathorp/README.md

 ```
 For more examples, see `tests/test_fixtures.py` in this project.

-1. Emmett truly shines when you use it together with schema definitions (SQL DDL) files and test data files (CSV or
+1. Lathorp truly shines when you use it together with schema definitions (SQL DDL) files and test data files (CSV or
 PostgreSQL-readable text).
 Create a session-scoped fixture that calls `load_schema_definitions` and give it the path to your schema definitions.
 Then use this fixture along with `pg_connect` and give it the path to your data files.